 Cataracts are the most common cause of blindness, but cataract patients can now benefit from advanced technology that offers clear vision.
-One such option is Light Adjustable Lenses, a specialized type of intraocular lens that can be implanted in the eye to replace the natural lens damaged by cataracts.
+One such option is RxSight’s Light Adjustable Lenses, a specialized type of intraocular lens that can be implanted in the eye to replace the natural lens damaged by cataracts.
 Kung Eye Center was the first practice in both New York and New Jersey to offer this option to cataract patients.

 What is a Light Adjustable Lens?

 Light Adjustable Lenses are beneficial for patients who wish to have the highest quality of vision.
-It works especially well in patients that have previously had a vision correction surgery like LASIK, PRK, or RK but now require cataract surgery.
+It works especially well in patients that have previously had vision correction surgery like LASIK, PRK, or RK but now require cataract surgery.
 It can also be useful for patients who are interested in blended monovision and need cataract extraction or for those who want the most precise outcome after their cataract surgery.
 Typically, patients who undergo cataract surgery require reading glasses.
-Many LAL patients can see clearly without needing any types of glasses.
+Many LAL patients can see clearly without needing any type of glasses.

 The Light Adjustable Lens Procedure

 The LAL implant procedure typically occurs during cataract surgery.
 Cataracts cause the natural lens of the eye to become clouded and rigid, which results in blurry or darkened vision.
-This requires removal of the cloudy lenses, which are then replaced by artificial lenses—in this case, the LAL.
+This requires the removal of the cloudy lenses, which are then replaced by artificial lenses—in this case, the LAL.
 After you have healed from surgery, your surgeon can adjust the LAL according to your prescription using a UV light or Light Delivery Device.
 For most patients, the eyes have sufficiently healed to begin adjusting the lenses after about two weeks.
 Typically, this is completed over the course of two to four treatment sessions, with each only taking about 90 seconds to complete.
-Many patients choose blended monovision with their LALs, which means that they will no longer require reading glasses.
-Following the treatment, your doctor will give you UV blocking glasses to promote healing and ensure the intended outcome.

-Light Adjustable Lens FAQs
+Frequently Asked Questions about Light Adjustable Lens

 How does the Light Adjustable Lens work?